petersonjonath/personalwebpage/writing.md

 ## refereed book chapters
 ---

+"Memory, Authority, Conflict: Kumārila on *Smṛtiprāmāṇya*," in *The Kumārila Reader* edited by Elisa Freschi and Nilanjan Das (forthcoming)

 “Courtly Debate in History and Memory.”
 In *The Age of Vedānta*, edited by Lawrence McCrea and Ajay Rao. (forthcoming)